devnull-cz/c-prog-lang/modules/why-does-it-work-1.md

   purpose **eax** register
 - **the stack on x86 grows down**

 Let's compile the code and disassemble it.
+All we need are the `main` and `addnum` function.
 See my notes inline.

 ```
 $ cc main.c